Emergent Organization and Polarization due to Active Fluctuations

 We have introduced a general model of active noise and studied its consequences on the free motion of ABPs.
-Our analysis reveals a number of striking differences with respect to the widely used constant speed ABPs model, such as the breakdown of the $\rho_s \sim \langle v \rangle^{-1}$ law for comparable self-propulsion speed and orientational relaxation timescales, leading under these conditions to possibly counter-intuitive stationary density profiles.
+Our analysis reveals a number of quantitative differences with respect to the widely used constant speed ABPs model, such as the breakdown of the $\rho_s \sim \langle v \rangle^{-1}$ law for comparable self-propulsion speed and orientational relaxation timescales, leading under these conditions to possibly counter-intuitive stationary density profiles in activity landscapes.
 Moreover, our results illustrate how the interplay of active noise and activity gradients leads to correlations between particles speeds and orientation, as well as emergent polar order in absence of explicit aligning interactions.
-Finally, we have found that active noise qualitatively modifies the shape MIPS spinodals.
-Considering more complex expressions of the potential $W$ or studying interacting systems~\cite{Grossmann2012,caprini2022active}, it thus appears clear that further consequences of active noise on the dynamics of active matter are expected.
+Considering a system with quorum sensing interactions, we have shown how active noise modifies the MIPS phase diagram.
+In particular, our results suggest that active fluctuations could constitute a mechanistic explanation to the motility induced clustering phenomena observed in systems for which the MIPS instability condition for constant speed ABPs does not hold~\cite{Fragkopoulos2021}.
+Considering more complex expressions of the potential $W$ or other types of particle interactions~\cite{Grossmann2012,caprini2022active}, it thus appears clear that further consequences of active noise on the dynamics of active matter are expected.

 \acknowledgments This work has received support from the Max Planck School Matter to Life and the MaxSynBio Consortium, which are jointly funded by the Federal Ministry of Education and Research (BMBF) of Germany, and the Max Planck Society.